 But we have been stamped in our character and thinking processes, and that needs to be eradicated.
 It can be, as we yield to the Word of God.
 As we take His Word in, and begin to use it, thinking by it, that ink begins to be washed away, and we being to take on the image of God.
 So, we are being created in Christ Jesus, being prepared for a greatly expanded dominion over God’s creation.
 And that means of preparation is conforming to the image of Jesus Christ.

-Now, it is this that is the very means, or things that will enable us to reign and rule with Jesus Christ—will we have proved that we can govern ourselves?
+Now, it is this that is the very means, or things, that will enable us to reign and rule with Jesus Christ: Will we have proved that we can govern ourselves?
 This is foremost among these things.

-I gave at least ten sermons on government.
-And the whole point of that series was to help us to understand that God expects us to govern ourselves within the framework of His law.
+I gave at least ten sermons on government, and the whole point of that series was to help us to understand that God expects us to govern ourselves within the framework of His law.
 That is our responsibility.
 If we cannot govern ourselves, we cannot govern anybody else.
 We have to prove that to God, first.
 We have to control ourselves to the very best of our ability, straining toward that end.

 If we can do that, we will have proved to God that we will be faithful in controlling ourselves to live within the framework of God’s way all of the time.

-Now, even here and now, as we do that, the witness will keep getting brighter and brighter, and purer and purer.
+Even here and now, as we do that, the witness will keep getting brighter and brighter, and purer and purer.
 And, God will use it because it reflects His image.
 He would be proud to use it!
 Even as we are proud to see a child of ours, whether they perform, or just conduct themselves in public, because we know, and we are sure, that they are going to be faithful to the teaching that we have given to them; that they are going to be respectful to their elders; that they are going to obey the laws of the various institutions; that they are going to be able to handle things carefully, and will not be rough, or raucous.
-And, it makes our hearts swell with gladness when we see our children reflect the teaching that we have given to them.
-And it makes us cringe inside, and maybe outside too, whenever our kid makes us want to pull our hair out because they have done something stupid.
+It makes our hearts swell with gladness when we see our children reflect the teaching that we have given to them.
+And it makes us cringe inside, and maybe outside, too, whenever our kid makes us want to pull our hair out because they have done something stupid.

 God gave us these feelings so that we can understand the way that He feels too.
 As John was explaining in his sermon, it pains God whenever we do not represent Him in a right way.
-I can just imagine Him, “Oh no!
+I can just imagine Him: “Oh no!
 There he goes again.”

 This is the period of time where we come to learn these things, seeing the flaws within us, and begin to make the steps, and begin to work toward those ends.